 2. Abstraction

 Abstraction aims to simplify complicated systems by revealing only the essential components and concealing the extraneous details.
 Abstract classes, which specify a common interface that other classes can implement, are frequently used in C++ to accomplish abstraction.
-An abstract class typically has at least one pure virtual function and cannot be directly instantiated.
-This idea enables more flexible and reusable code by letting programmers interact with an object through its interface without having to worry about the underlying implementation.
+An abstract class usually has one or more pure virtual function, and cannot be instantiated on its own.
+The concept allows for more flexible and reusable code, which lets programmers work with an object through its interface while providing the freedom to change its implementation, if needed.

 3. Classes and Objects

-Classes act as building blocks for objects, containing both data and operations that manipulate that data.
+Classes act as objects with aspects of both data and operations that manipulate the data.
 Without having to comprehend an object's intrinsic structure, users can interact with it through well-defined interfaces thanks to the abstraction that classes provide.
 In order to reduce complexity, users are protected from the low-level specifics of how the data is handled or processed while interacting with objects of a class that are instantiated with specified data.

 4. Data Hiding